razonyang/hugo-theme-bootstrap/exampleSite/content/posts/look-and-feel/index.md

 > This section contains front-end technologies, such as `JavaScript` and `npm`.

-We provided a file called `assets/js/custom.js` for customizing JS, therefore, you can add icons as needed.
+We provided a file called `assets/js/icons.js` for customizing icons, therefore, you can add icons as needed.
 We already set up e build environment in the example site for you.

 1. Install Dependencies